MISTY MOUNTAIN METAPHORS

 “Ah ain’t gon’ try, cause ah know’se ah’s ah slave an de best thang a slave’s tah do’s tah keep goin’ on.
 Youse act lak yah fig’gered ’t out?
 Youse ain’t e’en take ah risk.
 Take ah peach if youse got faith.”

-For one, there are two worlds—their reality and their journey to escape it.
+For one, there are two worlds—that of their reality, and the journey to escape it.

 His cotton shirt, soaked through from a muddy mix of sweat and liquor, weighed him down as his feet struggled to find level ground.
 In strange ways he moved—a pinched figure swaying about the grove, but with a tainted certainty.
 It was within his lifeless body, where the veins were pulsing to a burst, and straining his eyes into a murky bloodshot as clouded as his sense of time.